-OK, I’m a snob about a few different things.
-One of them is my kitchen knives.
-I want good knives in my kitchen, and want them RAZOR sharp when I use them.
-The Worksharp Knife and Tool Sharpener works really well for keeping knives, scissors and other tools sharp and ready to work.
+Okay, I’m a snob about a few different things, and one of them is my kitchen knives.
+I like good knives in my kitchen, and I want them razor sharp when I use them.
+The Worksharp Knife and Tool Sharpener works really well for keeping knives, scissors and other tools sharp and ready for use.
 Let’s put it through its paces.

 A variety of grits are available for the sharpener.
-It comes with six belts; two 80-grit, two 220-grit and 2 6000-micromesh.
+It comes with six belts; two 80-grit, two 220-grit, and two 6,000-micromesh.
 It’d be handy to have a set of assorted grits on hand so you know you can handle any sharpening task.
 Rough grits to quickly remove metal, fine grits for getting that razor edge.

 Tools like hatchets and even lawn mower blades can be freehand sharpened.
 When you’re doing this work the angle guide is removed, which makes it very easy to follow the hatchet or mower blade’s bevel and do your freehand sharpening.